Kev-gp/published-notes/content/Blogs/From Cells to Sentience - The Biological Case Against Abortion.md

 > The solution, however, is not to accept the pro-life view that the fetus is a human being with the same moral status as yours or mine.
 The solution is the very opposite: to abandon the idea that all human life is of equal worth[^8].

 A dangerous track to go down on, but this puts pro-lifers in a favourable position, for the burden of proof then shifts over to pro-choice advocates to show why certain differences between the born and unborn necessitates attributing unequal moral status.
-If they are unable to, it'd parallel oppressing people based on morally irrelevant biological traits such as race and gender.
+If they're unable to, it'd parallel oppressing people based on morally irrelevant biological traits such as race and gender.
 This brings us to their *philosophical* definition of what constitutes human beings, and also where the real abortion debate really lies.

 [^1]: Koukl, G. (1999). _Precious unborn human persons_.
 Stand to Reason.
 [^2]: Horn, T. (2023). _Persuasive pro-life: How to talk about our culture’s toughest issue_.
 Catholic Answers Press.